RedPointGlobal/redpoint-rpi/README.md

 ***Non-distributed mode:*** all work for a single queue is handled by a single service.
 There is no need for an external queue or cache to hold interim data.

-The container now handles all work previously undertaken by the following system tasks, which have been deprecated:
+The container now handles all work previously undertaken by the ```Web cache data importer, Web events importer and Web form processor system tasks``` which have been deprecated:
-  - Web cache data importer
-  - Web events importer
-  - Web form processor

 To configure the Queue Reader, open the ```values.yaml``` file and update the ```queueReader``` section